Restaurant Insurance Market Update 2021

 - Coffee and snack: 64%

 Outdoor Dining Gets a Refresh

-If you’ve been living in a city where the weather is mild (think Atlanta, New Orleans, Miami, Tucson, Corpus Christi, or San Diego), you’re accustomed to dining outdoors all year ’round.
+If you’ve been living in a city where the weather is mild (think Atlanta, New Orleans, Miami, Tucson, Corpus Christi, or San Diego), you’re accustomed to dining outdoors all year-’round.
 Since the pandemic, it really doesn’t matter where you live, as indoor dining has gone outdoors.
 Parking lots, sidewalks, streets, and various unoccupied public places were converted to dining areas to help keep the doors of restaurants open and to increase their seating capacity.
-Like takeout and delivery options, outdoor dining will continue, as it provides establishments with the ability to generate additional revenue.
+Like takeout and delivery options, outdoor dining will continue, as it allows establishments to generate additional revenue.
 Many cities that allowed sidewalk cafes and outdoor dining in public areas will most likely continue to do so.
 New York City, for example, has made its outdoor dining program permanent.

 The Rise of Ghost Kitchens

 COVID led to the acceleration in the rise and popularization of ghost kitchens, or cooking facilities that produce food for delivery and takeout only, with no dine-in areas.
 The ghost kitchen exists only to serve orders placed via mobile app or delivery service web page.
 It provides great flexibility, as one kitchen easily can host multiple different restaurants, all with different types of food and styles.